luizdamim/api-documentation/source/orders/overview.rst

 Orders API
 ==========

+.. note:: It is recommended to use the :doc:`Payments API</reference/v2/payments-api>` instead of the Orders API.
+   We are actively working on adding support for Klarna, Billie, in3 and Vouchers to the Payments API later this year.

 The **Orders API** allows you to use Mollie for your order management.

 For each order in your shop, you can create an order via the Mollie API.
 The order will remain valid for a certain